qewer33/whittle/README.md

 ![showcase](./assets/showcase.png)

 > [!IMPORTANT]
-> **LOGO NEEDED**: If any artists wants to create a high quality 3D logo for whittle (preferablly something whittling/wood related, maybe a low-poly bird woodcarving?) using whittle, I will make it the official logo :D
+> **LOGO NEEDED**: If any artist wants to create a high quality 3D logo for whittle (preferably something whittling/wood related, maybe a low-poly bird woodcarving?) using whittle, I will make it the official logo :D

 > [!NOTE]
 > Also if you're a 3D artist and liked whittle, **please contact me on Discord (@qewer33)**, I need feedback from artists to streamline the UX and add missing features.